-If you’ve ever spent time with a group of young children, you’ll know how exhausting it can be to get them all to sit still at the same time.
-It’s near-impossible!
-And that’s because it is simply not part of the developmental stage of a preschooler to be still for long periods of time.
-In the following video, one of my favorite early childhood experts, Rae Pica, explains some of…
+If you’ve ever spent time with a group of young children, you know how challenging it can be to get everyone to sit still at the same time—sometimes it feels nearly impossible.
+That’s because extended stillness simply isn’t developmentally appropriate for preschoolers.
+In the video below, one of my favorite early childhood experts, Rae Pica, explains why movement is so important in the early years and how allowing children to…

 Keep Reading